bradrn/brassica/Documentation.md

 - `[Affr Fric +Pal +Vcd Aprx]` is `[j ž w r l y]`
 - `[Affr Fric +Pal +Vcd Aprx -r]` is `[j ž w l y]`.

-That is, `[Affr Fric +Pal +Vcd Aprx -r]` is just a rather long and complex way of writing `[j ž w l y]` — and in fact, the two expressions are precisely equivalent after going through the parser.
+That is, `[Affr Fric +Pal +Vcd Aprx -r]` is just a rather long and complex way of writing `[j ž w l y]`.

-These sort of expressions can be particularly useful in writing sound changes in an almost ‘featural’ way.
+These sort of expressions can be particularly useful in writing sound changes in a ‘featural’ way.
 For instance, with the categories defined above, intervocalic fricative voicing can be written as `[Fric -Vcd] / [Fric +Vcd] / V _ V`, and nasalisation of an initial voiced stop in a stop cluster can be written as `[Stop +Vcd] / Nasl / _ Stop`.